 As you would when introducing any new food, start by offering a small quantity for the first few servings and watch closely for any signs of an allergic reaction.
 If there is no adverse reaction, gradually increase the amount over future servings.

-No. Prior to 12 months, the only liquids an infant should receive are breast (human) milk, infant formula, and if the baby is older than 6 months of age, water in small amounts (about 2-4 ounces / 60-120 milliliters a day) in an open cup.
-If oat milk is used as an ingredient in solid food, then it is acceptable to serve before 12 months of age.
+No. Prior to 12 months, the only liquids an infant should receive are breast milk, infant formula, and if the baby is older than 6 months of age, water in small amounts (about 2-4 ounces or 60-120 milliliters a day) in an open cup.
+For babies 6 months and up, oat milk used as an ingredient in solid food is totally fine.

 It depends on the type.
 Most rolled oats or instant oats are typically heat-treated to kill harmful germs, so they’re technically not raw.
 On the other hand, steel-cut oats may not be as extensively heat-treated, so there is an increased risk of foodborne illness if this type is not cooked before offering to baby.
 In addition, uncooked oats of any kind can be harder for baby to eat and digest.
 If offering uncooked oats, then plain rolled or instant oats offer a better choice from a food safety perspective.
 As always, make sure to store oats in an airtight container in a cool, clean, dry area.

-Yes, as long as the granola is free of honey and finely ground up.
+Yes, as long as the granola is free of honey and finely ground up to reduce choking risk.
 If granola contains any common food allergens (such as tree nuts and sesame), make sure that the foods have been safely introduced before grinding up the granola to sprinkle on baby’s food.

 Traditionally, granola is dense in texture, requiring advanced chewing skills, and contains nuts and dried fruit which are common choking hazards.
 In addition, it may contain potentially allergenic foods, such as tree nuts, peanuts, sesame, and wheat.
 Granola can also often be high in added sugar and possibly contain honey, which is unsafe for babies under 12 months due to the risk of infant botulism.
 That said, when these issues are addressed, finely ground granola can be a fun topping for yogurt, cooked fruits, and more.
 For breakfast inspiration, see our strawberry granola or coconut granola recipes.